cadop/dhart/README.md

 and hit ENTER.
 The Analysis repository will then be cloned to your local machine.

-2. Note that the time of this writing (06/03/2020 16:19), Analysis will build only on the UpdateCMake branch.
-To switch the branch from master to UpdateCMake, type git checkout UpdateCMake at the prompt.
-You will now be on the UpdateCMake branch.

-3. Open Microsoft Visual Studio 2019.
+2. Open Microsoft Visual Studio 2019.
 After seeing the splash/welcome screen, please click the button that reads Open a local folder.

-4. When the Browse window appears, navigate to the Analysis folder (the repository that you had cloned) on your local machine.
+3. When the Browse window appears, navigate to the folder (the repository that you had cloned) on your local machine.
-Then, navigate to src.
+Then, navigate to `src/`.
 Click the Select folder button to confirm.

+4. You may see a banner that asks to generate or configure the cmake project.
+Click generate.

 5. If the Solution Explorer view is not already open, you may open by navigating to View > Solution Explorer, or alternatively, you can also use the Ctrl + Alt + L shortcut to reveal Solution Explorer.
 Here, you can examine the sources imported by Visual Studio.

 6. We are now ready to build Analysis.
 CMake is used to aid in the compilation process.
-To build, navigate to Build > Build All, or you may use the Ctrl + Shift + B keyboard shortcut.

-You have now built the sources for Analysis.
+There are a few provided configuration files.
+Specifically, debug and release, as well as C# and Python specific ones.
+Select the one you are interested in and navigate to Build > Build All.

+7. Once it has successfully built, you need to install.
+Going back to the same build menu dropdown, click on install.
+This will save the files to a build directory.

-You can find the build files in .\Analysis\src\out\build\x64-Debug
+You can find the build files in .\dhart\src\out\build\x64-Debug